shakes76/PatternAnalysis-2023/lesion_segmentation_s4820129/README.md

 The resulting network has two pathways: a context pathway that extracts increasingly complex features from the dataset, and a localization pathway that localizes where those features can be found within the original images.
 In the localization pathway, deep supervision is employed to make sure no information from the feature maps from lower layers are lost.
 If trained for an appropriate number of epochs, this architecture should produce segmented versions of the image training set, which can be used to identify lesions on later patients' skin.

 ### Training procedure
-As proposed in the paper [], a dice similarity loss function is used to train the network.
+As proposed in the paper, a dice similarity loss function is used to train the network.
 The dice function uses how much the predicted image overlaps with the masked image to quantify how similar the two images are.
 Pytorch enables training the network on GPUs.
-To utilize this UQ's Rangpur Cluster (link) was used.
+To utilize this UQ's Rangpur Cluster was used.
 However, due to the number of jobs in queue for GPU training the results in this report were obtained using the GPU provided by Google Colab.

 ### Results
- Due to the limitation in training and a batch size of 32 the results here are obtained from the 8 epochs of training.
+ Due to the limitation in training and a batch size of 16 the results here are obtained from the 30 epochs of training.
 The metrics used to evaluate the model were dice score, dice loss and the accuracy of the model.
 The accuracy is computed by accepting the predicted image as a 1.0 where the prediction is > 0.5.
 After 18 epochs, this was how the models prediction compared to the actual mask:

 <p align="center">
   <img src="images/loss19epoch29.png" alt="Dice_score=0.8" width="700"/>